I-4-7-5.Evidence or Issue Development After Court Remand

 B. Additional Evidence Submitted to the Court

 The AC may prefer not to remand the case to an ALJ when the record is complete and current, but the court remanded the case to the Commissioner to consider additional evidence that the claimant submitted to the court.
-In these cases, the claimant must show the court not only that the evidence is new and material, but also that there was a good reason for not timely submitting the evidence to the ALJ or the AC.
+In these cases, the claimant will show to the court not only that the evidence is new and material, but also that there was a good reason for not timely submitting the evidence to the ALJ or the AC.

-If the evidence is not received with the court's remand order, the analyst must contact the Office of the General Counsel (OGC) to request copies of the missing evidence.
+If the evidence is not received with the court's remand order, the analyst will contact the Office of the General Counsel (OGC) to request copies of the missing evidence.
 If the AC cannot obtain the evidence from OGC, the analyst will prepare and forward a letter to the claimant's representative requesting that the evidence be sent directly to the AC within 45 days.
 The AC will associate this letter with the record.
-The analyst must document any correspondence or verbal communication with the claimant or representative on a form SSA-5002, Report of Contact, and the analyst must not participate in any “off-the-record” communications regarding the merits of the case.
+The analyst will document any correspondence or verbal communication with the claimant or representative on a form SSA-5002, Report of Contact, and the analyst must not participate in any “off-the-record” communications regarding the merits of the case.

 More specifically, the analyst must not discuss any of the following issues: